10 Best Construction Estimating Software in 2026 (Real Pricing Inside)

 Reviews: G2: 4.1/5 | Capterra: 4.5/5

 Overview: Bluebeam Revu is the gold standard for PDF markup and collaboration in construction.
-While it’s not strictly estimating software, many contractors use it for digital takeoffs and quantity measurements.
-It’s especially popular with commercial GCs, architects, and engineers for plan review and markup.
+While it is not strictly estimating software, many contractors use it for digital takeoffs and quantity measurements.
+It is especially popular with commercial GCs, architects, and engineers for plan review and markup.
+See our Bluebeam alternatives roundup if you want to compare options.

 Key Estimating Features: